University of Denver

 Dan Hathaway and I organized a special session on Set Theory of the Reals (including Ramsey Theory) at the AMS Western Sectional Meeting at the Unviersity of Denver in October 2016.

 DU is the birthplace of the BLAST Conference Series, which started in 2008 when Professor Nikolaos Galatos and myself co-founded and co-chaired BLAST 08.
-BLAST stands for Boolean algebras, Logic, Lattices, algebraic Logic, universal Algebra, Set theory, Set-theoretic Topology, point free Topology, and general Topology.
+BLAST is an interdisciplinary conference focused on Boolean algebras, Logic, Lattices, algebraic Logic, universal Algebra, Set theory, and Topology (Set-theoretic, point free, and general).
 These are logic-related areas of interest to researchers at Chapman University; New Mexico State University, Las Cruces; University of Colorado, Boulder; University of Denver; University of Kansas, Lawrence; University of Missouri, Kansas City; University of Nebraska, Omaha; and University of North Texas.
-The BLAST series is graduate-student friendly and supports participation of graduate students, post-docs, and young researchers with NSF funded travel and lodging support.
+BLAST conferences are good for graduate students, early career mathematicians, and anyone interested in expanding their research to include neighboring areas.
+We are grateful for National Science Foundation funding for the BLAST Conference Series.

 Front Range Logic Saturdays (formerly known as the Maximally Informal Gathering or MIG) is a consortium of logicians from the Boulder, Denver, Golden and Fort Collins areas.
 We gather on selected Saturdays to share research talks, ideas, and lunch.
 MIG was started in 2009 by Bart Kastermans and myself.
-FRLS is currently being run by Dan Hathaway and Timothy Trujillo.
+FRLS was run by Dan Hathaway and Timothy Trujillo from 2015-2018.

 I have also organized various special sessions and served on program committees for conferences of the ASL and the AMS.
 These are listed in my CV.